JuliaAI/MLJ.jl/doc/adding_new_models.md

 > Tables.jl has recently added a `matrix` method as well.

-Other convenience methods provided by MLJBase for handling tabular data are: `selectrows`, `selectcols`, `schema` (for extracting the size, names and eltypes of a table) and `table` (for materializing an abstract matrix, or named tuple of vectors, as a table matching a given prototype).
+Other convenience methods provided by MLJBase for handling tabular data are: `selectrows`, `selectcols`, `select`, `schema` (for extracting the size, names and eltypes of a table) and `table` (for materializing an abstract matrix, or named tuple of vectors, as a table matching a given prototype).
 Query the doc-strings for details.

 Note that generally the same type coercions applied to `X` by `fit` will need to be applied by `predict` to `Xnew`.